Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 To change your selection in the active panel, use up and down arrow.
 To open a currently selected directory, use right arrow.
 To open or navigate to a parent directory, use left arrow.
-To commit to a selection (it has to be EngageWX.cpp in this case)
+To commit to a selection (it has to be MyDE.cpp in this case)
 press Enter(Return).
 If you make an invalid selection, it gets you back to the file selector.
-Once you have correctly selected EngageWX.cpp,
+Once you have correctly selected MyDE.cpp,
-it will load EngageWX.cpp, parse it and display its blocks.
+it will load MyDE.cpp, parse it and display its blocks.
-Note: On OSX the OS ask you to give permission to EngageWX
+Note: On OSX the OS ask you to give permission to MyDE
 to access certain folders in your home dir.
 You should give this permission.